• Skip to primary navigation

 Instructions

-• In a stand mixer fitted with a paddle attachment, beat together the butter, brown sugar, and granulated sugar until smooth and creamy.
+• In a stand mixer fitted with a paddle attachment, pulse together the butter, brown sugar, and granulated sugar until creamy with no pieces of butter larger than a pea.

-• Beat in the eggs, one at a time, followed by the vanilla extract.
+• Beat in the eggs, one at a time, followed by the vanilla extract, scraping down the bowl as needed.

-• Fold in the chocolate chips, marshmallows, and walnuts.
+• Fold in the chocolate chips, walnuts, and marshmallows just until evenly mixed.

 • Place the baking sheets in the freezer for 1 hour.